arielchuri/emergentobjects/schedule/week-01-asynchronous.md

 **Come prepared with:**
 - Your completed dev environment setup
+- Your introduction post (with responses to classmates)
 - Initial draft of Utopia/Dystopia assignment
 - Questions about the syllabus or course